Aagam2020/Shahportfolio/final_project_Aagam2.md

 Racial/Ethnic Disparities: Individuals identifying as American Indian/Alaskan Native (11.2%) and those of two or more racial/ethnic backgrounds (13.9%) experienced higher rates of depression compared to other groups.
 Systemic barriers to mental health care, cultural stigmas, and economic challenges are key factors driving these disparities.

 Each of these trends is visualized in detail to provide a clearer picture of who is most affected by depression and why.
-For example, the bar chart below illustrates how the 18–25 age group accounts for 25% of all individuals experiencing major depressive episodes in 2021.
+For example, the pie chart above illustrates how the 18–25 age group accounts for 25% of all individuals experiencing major depressive episodes in 2021 while their population percentage is much lesser as compared to the other two.

 ## Actionable Recommendations